7 Credit Score and Bankruptcy Myths Debunked

 There are also loans available, as well.
 These are secured with a deposit, similar to the upfront payment you’ll make on a secured credit card.
 As you pay off these loans, they will also help you rebuild your credit, also similar to secured credit cards.

-Again, bankruptcy does have a negative impact on your credit.
+Again, bankruptcy does hurt your credit.
 However, the maximum amount of time it will have this impact is 10 years.
 More often, individuals can start rebuilding their credit well before that time.
 After bankruptcy, you can take several steps to rebuild your credit.
 These are not pointless and can do a lot of good for you and your credit score.
 There’s certainly no reason you should have to live with a bad credit score for the rest of your life.

 Once the bankruptcy is off your record, or you’ve rebuilt enough credit to offset that negative impact, you can be free from the consequences of bankruptcy.
 If you can manage your debts and income well afterward, then your credit score may be even better than it was before bankruptcy, and perhaps even quickly, too.